The Ultimate Guide to Wedding Speech Order — US, UK & Modern Alternatives

 A classic UK order looks like this:

-The Groom responds to the Father of the Bride, thanks both families, thanks guests (especially those who traveled), pays tribute to the bride, and thanks the bridesmaids.
-The Groom speech often carries the heart of the traditional lineup. - The Best Man
+- The Groom: Responds to the Father of the Bride, thanks both families, thanks guests, pays tribute to the bride, and thanks the bridesmaids.

-The Best Man typically closes the speeches.
+- The Best Man: Typically closes the speeches.
 In the UK, the Best Man is treated as the finale: stories, affectionate teasing, and a closing toast to the couple.

 The Traditional US Wedding Speech Order